UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ## Vertex Curation
 Vertices have both point-location and radial-sizing components, and should be considered true (blue color in curator) when both the location and size match a vessel in the underlying original image.
 The user can curate (classify as true/false) the vertices using local thresholding as well as point-and-click toggling.
 ### Vertex Global thresholding
-To select a good global threshold, go to the middle of the stack and choose a threshold that ensures high sensitivity (i.e. leave most vertices blue, even if they are false positives), but removes the many vertices in the extravascular regions of the image (owing to image noise).
+To select a threshold, use the middle text-entry box in the Energy Histogram window labeled "Threshold."
+Try to choose a threshold that ensures high sensitivity (i.e. leave most vertices blue, even if they are false positives), but removes the many vertices in the extravascular regions of the image (owing to image noise).
 #### Global Threshold Selection
 |A|B|C
 |:---: | :---: | :---: